-- [Eddy Mentzer] Maybe spouse education, that's always a key one for military spouses. - [Marie Osborn] Great, okay, so let's call about finding out what options are for a military spouse who's just getting started on maybe their educational path, okay?
-So we're like a new one haven't, don't have any kind of knowledge or experience about education.
-All right.
-So the way I'll do it is I'll kind of start the call and then I'll hand it off to one of you I haven't had a volunteer yet maybe to ask some questions related to education, and then after we go through about five minutes, we can kind of wrap it up and go on with our time.
-Do I have a volunteer? - [Jena Moore] I'll volunteer. - [Marie Osborn] Oh Jena, thank you for saving me, thank you so much.
-All right so I'm gonna pull them up on my phone and we're gonna make that call to them, okay?
+Spouse education.
+That's always a key one for military spouses.

+Great, OK, so let's call about finding out what options are for a military spouse who's just getting started on maybe their educational path.
+OK, so we're like a new one, haven't, don't have any kind of knowledge or experience about education.
+All right, so the way I'll do it is I'll kind of start the call and then I'll hand it off to one of you.
+I haven't had a volunteer yet, maybe to ask some questions related to education.
+And then, you know, after we go through about five minutes, we can kind of wrap it up and go on with our time.
+Do I have a volunteer?

+I'll volunteer.

+Oh, Jenna, thank you.
+Saving me.
+Thank you so much.
+All right, so I'm gonna pull 'em up on my phone and we're gonna make that call to them, OK?